-The RCP uses a cost-shared funding approach to provide up to 40% of the total eligible project costs for successful applications, enabling projects to leverage support from the Canada Foundation for Innovation (CFI) and other sources.
+The RCP uses a cost-shared funding approach to provide up to 40% of the total eligible project costs for successful applications, enabling projects to leverage support from the CFI and other sources.

 All submissions to the RCP must adhere to the CFI Policy and Program Guide with respect to eligibility criteria, application processes and related requirements.

 The RCP adheres to the CFI’s applicant eligibility guidelines.
 Accordingly, RCP streams are limited to institutions approved as CFI-eligible.
 Please refer to the CFI Policy and Program Guide for details.